apache/incubator-taverna-commandline/README.md

 `apache-taverna-commandline-3.1.0-incubating/`
 which contain the built Apache Taverna Command Line product.

-If you prefer a ZIP file, then build instead with the Maven option `-Prelease`.
-You can then unzip at a location of your own choice.
+If you prefer a ZIP file, then instead build with the Maven `-Prelease` option.
+You can then unzip at a location of your choice.

 If you are running on Windows you may need to put Taverna Command Line in a folder high in the